 The British Empire took Yangon – calling it Rangoon – when they acquired Lower Burma in 1852 after the Second Anglo-Burmese War.
-At that time it was but a village with the present-day Sule Pagoda at its heart.
+At that time it was but a village with Sule Pagoda at its heart.
 Lt.
 Alexander Fraser, an army engineer, designed a European grid-style city around that pagoda.
-When the English took the rest of Burma in 1885, this city became not just the capital, but an important center for trade in finance in this corner of the Empire.
+When the English took the rest of Burma in 1885, this city became not just the capital, but an important center for trade and finance in this corner of the Empire.

 Recognizing this threat, the Yangon City Development Committee compiled a list of 189 public buildings that should be considered for preservation.
 The Yangon Heritage Trust (YHT), established in 2012, is working on a list that could expand that to nearly 2,000 when private buildings are also considered.

 A walk along Strand and Merchant Roads, an area east of Sule Pagoda, is like a visit to an open-air museum: the Port Authority building with its Romanesque balustrades; the former Bank of Bengal Building with its charming tower and powder-blue trim; the Accountant-General’s Office and its red domes.
 A number of buildings were fortunate to have found new life with the funding to back it up.
-Oriental Life Assurance Building on Merchant Road is now the Indian Embassy.
+Oriental Life Assurance Building on Merchant Road has become the Indian Embassy.
 The 1900 J.F.
 Graham & Co.
-Building, former home of a shipping and insurance firm on Strand Road, is now the British Embassy.
+Building, former home of a shipping and insurance firm on Strand Road, now houses the British Embassy.

 On a walkabout, I pass by another hefty brick building, the Railway Headquarters, built at the end of the 19th century.
 The grounds are rubble-strewn and grown in with weeds and trees.
-Once no doubt an impressive edifice, the red-brick building stands just above the tracks where local trains still rattle by.
+Once no doubt an impressive edifice, the red-brick building stands overlooking the tracks where local trains still rattle by.
 The windows are gaping black holes.
-Plans are in the works to create a five-star hotel, part of a complex of condos and high-rises with a estimated cost of $350 million dollars.
+Plans are in the works to create a five-star hotel, part of a complex of condos and high-rises with an estimated cost of $350 million dollars.

 Some may cringe, but luxury and wealth were what made colonial Yangon to begin with.
 As the 20th century arrived, Burma had become an economic power.
 The son of Jewish migrants who came from Baghdad to settle in Burma, Isaac Sofaer made his fortune as an importer of luxury products.
 He hired Thomas Swales, a 20-something architect from England who had arrived via Singapore to start his own firm.
 Sofaer’s Building, on the corner where Merchant Street meets Pansodan, was a stunner.
-While today laundry hangs from some of the windows, you can still visit an art gallery, take some tea, or even stay at a guesthouse within.
+Today laundry hangs from some of the windows, but you can still visit an art gallery, take some milky tea, or even stay at a guesthouse within.

 While the YHT is working with government to protect buildings, photographer Jacques Maudy and his partner Jimi Casaccia have sought to preserve them first in another fashion.
 They took photos of 87 historic buildings, as well as shots of the Burmese people and their life here in Yangon, and created a sixty-page coffee-table book, Yangon: A City to Rescue.

 When asked which of the buildings is his favorite, Maudy will tell you: The Secretariat.
 Now the Ministers’ Building, it opened in 1902 as the center of administrative control for the British in Burma.
 Today it stands empty and decaying, a massive compound occupying a full city block.
-It had been closed for many years, but Maudy was one of the first allowed inside.
+It had been off limits for many years, but Maudy was one of the first allowed inside.
 “The building had been closed to civilians to prevent the people from turning it into a shrine in remembrance of Aung San.”
 The liberator of Burma – and father to former political prisoner and Nobel Peace Prize winner, Aung San Suu Kyi – Aung San was assassinated here on July 19, 1947 with six others, just six months before independence came.
 “We were lucky to be the first to gain access and photograph the Victorian staircases, the massive courtyards, the red brick buildings, and the very room where Aung San was killed.”